So you’re in love with bamboo, and you just can’t get enough of it? Welcome to the club.

 The world’s a big place, and bamboo is notoriously prolific, so I’m sure we’ve missed some significant examples here.
 A certain corner of Central America?
 The entire island of Bali perhaps?
 If you have a favorite bamboo forest or garden that we overlooked, please let us know in the comments section below.

-FURTHER READING: If you’d like to learn more, take a look at some of our most popular articles about bamboo.
+FURTHER READING: If you’d like to learn more about bamboo in all times and places, take a look at some of our most popular articles.

 - Best bamboo varieties for your garden